 As consideration for the Perceptive Credit Agreement, we issued to Perceptive, on the Perceptive Closing Date, a warrant to purchase 1,360,000 shares of our common stock (the "Perceptive Warrant").
-The Perceptive

-Warrant has an exercise price equal to \$3.28 per share, which is equal to the trailing 10-day volume weighted average price (" \( \frac{VWAP}{VWAP} \)") of our common stock on the business day immediately prior to the Perceptive Closing Date multiplied by 1.15.
+The Perceptive Warrant has an exercise price equal to \$3.28 per share, which is equal to the trailing 10-day volume weighted average price ("VWAP") of our common stock on the business day immediately prior to the Perceptive Closing Date multiplied by 1.15.
 The Perceptive Warrant was valued by us at \$2.7 million as of the Perceptive Closing Date, and has an expiration date of February 11, 2029.
-In connection with our entering into Amendment No. 1 with Perceptive, we issued an additional warrant (the "\( \frac{Perceptive Tranche III Warrant \)" and, together with the Perceptive Warrant, the "\( \frac{Perceptive Warrants \)") to purchase 250,000 shares of the Company's common stock to Perceptive with an exercise price equal to \$4.64 per share, which represents the trailing 10-day VWAP of the Company's common stock as of May 2, 2019.
+In connection with our entering into Amendment No. 1 with Perceptive, we issued an additional warrant (the "Perceptive Tranche III Warrant") to purchase 250,000 shares of the Company's common stock to Perceptive with an exercise price equal to \$4.64 per share, which represents the trailing 10-day VWAP of the Company's common stock as of May 2, 2019.
 The Perceptive Tranche III Warrant was valued by the Company at \$0.9 million and has an expiration date of May 3, 2029.
-Perceptive has represented to us, among other things, that it was an "accredited investor" (as such term is defined in Rule 501(a) of Regulation D under the Securities Act of 1933, as amended (the "\( \frac{Securities Act}{Securities Act} \)"), and we issued the Perceptive Warrants in reliance upon an exemption from registration contained in Section 4(2) under the Securities Act.
+In connection with our entering into Amendment No. 2 with Perceptive, we issued an additional warrant (the "Perceptive Tranche IV Warrant" and, together with the Perceptive Warrant and the Perceptive Tranche III Warrant, the "Perceptive Warrants") to purchase 2,390,000 shares of the Company's common stock to Perceptive with an exercise price equal to \$1.94 per share, which represents the trailing 10-day VWAP of the Company's common stock as of the business day immediately preceding the date of Amendment No. 2.
+The Perceptive Tranche IV Warrant was valued by the Company at \$3.7 million and has an expiration date of December 8, 2030.
+Perceptive has represented to us, among other things, that it was an "accredited investor" (as such term is defined in Rule 501(a) of Regulation D under the Securities Act of 1933, as amended (the "Securities Act")), and we issued the Perceptive Warrants in reliance upon an exemption from registration contained in Section 4(2) under the Securities Act.
 The Perceptive Warrants and the shares of common stock issuable thereunder may not be offered, sold, pledged or otherwise transferred in the U.S. absent registration or an applicable exemption from the registration requirements under the Securities Act.